Glossary 📖

 • CoinMarketCap / CoinGecko — For basic info and links (always verify they point to official channels).

-• DexScreener / GeckoTerminal — For real-time liquidity, volume, and token warnings.
+• DexScreener / GeckoTerminal — For real-time flow, activity, and asset warnings.

 • Block Explorers — To inspect contracts and transactions directly.